cyniphile/singlecell-kaggle/README.md

 ## Random ideas

-Dna and Rna expression could be passed through [Unirep](https://github.com/ElArkk/jax-unirep) as a form of dimensionality reduction
+- Dna and Rna expression could be passed through [Unirep](https://github.com/ElArkk/jax-unirep) as a form of dimensionality reduction
+- Someone notes that most of the donors are male, but one is female.
+Brainstorm other characteristics and features to extract